Discover the underwater naturalist diving and fall in love

 Even if some certification agencies offer training on the identification of underwater life or training for nature, there are also a lot of untrained but very enthusiasts divers about marine ecology.

 Indeed, everyone can make underwater naturalist diving.
-In fact, almost all divers dive without even realizing it: marvel at the colors of gorgonians and corals, observe a clown fish, watch a jellyfish stretch, admire the quiet swimming of a turtle or the graceful movement of the anemones … and want to know more about all this little world once out of the water.
+In fact, almost all divers dive without even realizing it: marvel at the colors of corals, observe a clown fish, watch a jellyfish stretch, admire the quiet swimming of a turtle or the graceful movement of the anemones … and want to know more about all this little world once out of the water.

 Underwater naturalist diving for whom?